Shared kernel Bayesian screening: Application to methylation data

 \subsection{Results}

-We run the Gibbs sampling scheme for the two-group model for all $21,986$ CpG sites, with $5000$ iterations, after a $1000$ iteration burn-in.
+We run Gibbs sampling for the two-group model for all $21,986$ CpG sites, with $5000$ iterations, after a $1000$ iteration burn-in.
 The draws mix well and converge quickly; mixing is considerably improved by fixing the dictionary densities.

-The estimated prior probability of no difference was $\hat{P}_0 = 0.821$.
+The global prior probability of no difference, inferred using a uniform hyperprior, was $\hat{P}_0 = 0.821$.
 The estimated posterior probabilities $\pr (H_{0m} \mid X)$ are shown in Figure~\ref{PostProbHist}.
 These have a U-shaped distribution, with 91\% of values falling below $0.05$ or above $0.95$.
-Most values are approximately 1, suggesting that most potential methylation sites play no role in the distinction between Basal and non-Basal tumors.
-This is as expected, as only a small proportion of genes are thought to play a significant role in breast tumor heterogeneity.
+Many values are close to 1, suggesting that these methylation sites play no role in the distinction between basal and non-basal tumours.

-Figure~\ref{DictTestingFits} shows the sample distributions and mixture density fits for Basal and non-Basal tumors at four CpG sites.
-These four sites were selected to show a range of estimated differences between the distributions for Basal and non-Basal tumors.
+Figure~\ref{DictTestingFits} shows the sample distributions and mixture density fits for basal and non-basal tumours at four CpG sites.
+These four sites were selected to show a range of estimated differences between the distributions for basal and non-basal tumours.
 In general, the estimated mixture densities appear to fit the data well.
-Some CpG sites with posterior probabilities $\pr (H_{0m} \mid X)$ that are very close to $0$ have dramatically different distributions between the two groups.
+Some CpG sites with posterior probabilities $\pr (H_{0m} \mid X)$ that are very small have dramatically different distributions between the two groups.
 For the majority of CpG sites, the estimated distributions for the two groups are nearly identical.
 The method naturally borrows strength across groups to estimate a common density when $\pr (H_{0m} \mid X)\rightarrow1$, and estimates the two densities separately when $\pr (H_{0m} \mid X)\rightarrow 0$.